globalise-huygens/pagexml-region-visualizer/README.md

 ## Output Files

 * **Overlay Images** (`*_overlay.jpg`): These are copies of the input JPGs with coloured polygons and labels drawn over the text regions showing their position in the reading order index.
-* **Region Statistics Files**
+* **Region Statistics**
   * (`region_counts.tsv`): A tab-separated file with columns: `filename`: The base name of the processed file.`total_regions`: The total number of <TextRegion> elements found. `count_<region_type>`: Columns for each unique region type found across all files (e.g., `count_paragraph`, `count_header`), showing the count for that file.
   * (`region_sequences.tsv`): A tab-separated file with columns: `filename`: The base name of the processed file. `total_regions`: Total count of <TextRegion> elements in the XML. `last_region`: The layout name (type) of the final region in the reading order. `region_sequence`: Comma-separated list of region layout names (types) in their reading order.

 ## Configuration

-Default settings like directory names (images, xml, output), region colours, default font size, and output filenames are defined in the Config dataclass within the script.
-Modify these defaults directly in the script if needed.
+Default settings like directory names (images, xml, output), region colours, default font size, and output filenames can be modified directly in the script if needed.

 ## Credits